bablukpik/pdf-chatbot-backend/README.md

 2. **When handling a chat request:**
    - Retrieve the conversation history for the user/session from the database (as an array of `{ role, content }` objects).
    - Append the latest user message if it is not already in the history.
-   - Retrieve context from Qdrant as usual.
+   - Retrieve context from Milvus as usual.
    - Build the `messages` array for the LLM as shown below.

 ### Example: Using Conversation History